benjimon24/meme-generator/readme.md

 # Meme Generator

 A full-stack application created using Java Spring Boot back-end and React front-end.
 The back-end API is built using the microservices design pattern, following TDD principles.
+Allows users to create their own memes using images of the 100 most popular memes and inserting their own text.

 ---